zechlau14/zechlau14.github.io/projects/heartbreaker.md

 * Force a door open, including by lockpicking
 * Take a break, to heal 1d6 HP.

-A torch provides bright light in a 30 feet radius, and dim light for another 30 feet.
-It lasts for an hour, ie. 6 dungeon turns.
-When acting without light, all Rolls that rely on sight are made with disadvantage.

-Every 30 minutes, ie. after 3 dungeon turns, or whenever a loud noice occurs, make a Random Encounter Roll.

 #### Wilderness

 PCs can travel at 3 miles per hour if the terrain and weather is good.
 At half that speed if the terrain is difficult.

-Make a Random Encounter roll every 3 hours or whenever the PCs do something that's likely to attract attention.

 PCs can safely travel for 8 hours per day.
-For each further hour of travel, PCs take a Wound and then make a Roll against their Wound TN.
+For each further hour of travel, PCs +1 Encumberance and then must make a Roll against their Encumberance TN.
 On a fail, that PC is no longer able to keep up and must rest.

-### Social

-Reaction

 ### Combat